tasooshi/footrecon/README.md

 ## About

 A mobile all-in-one solution for the initial on-premises information gathering using wifi, bluetooth, camera, audio and GPS.
-Designed to work with Kali Linux and DietPi.
+Designed to work with DietPi nad Raspberry Pi out of the box.

 ![Footrecon - main view](docs/footrecon-screenshot.png)

 ## Installation

-Using the provided installation scripts:

-### Kali Linux

-As a regular `user`:

-    user@localhost:~$ sudo /bin/bash -c "$(curl https://raw.githubusercontent.com/tasooshi/footrecon/main/install/kali.sh)"

-### DietPi

 As a regular `dietpi` user:

     dietpi@DietPi:~$ sudo /bin/bash -c "$(curl https://raw.githubusercontent.com/tasooshi/footrecon/main/install/dietpi.sh)"

-#### Autoboot
+### Autoboot

 You may want to start Footrecon automatically on-boot.
 In this case it is best to use the `dietpi-autostart` utility.
 Add the following to your (custom, foreground, autologin) script: